resilar/sqleet/README.md

 );
 ```

-`sqlite3_key()` is typically called after `sqlite3_open()` to specify the key
+`sqlite3_key()` is typically called immediately after `sqlite3_open()` to
-for an encrypted database.
-Note that the function does not touch the data on
+specify an encryption key for the opened database.
+Note that the function does
-disk at all.
-Subsequent attempts to query the database will fail if the key was
+not touch the data on disk.
+Subsequent attempts to read or write the database
-incorrect.
+will fail if the key was incorrect.

 ```c
 SQLITE_API int sqlite3_rekey(    /* Invoked by PRAGMA rekey='x' */